dylants/ethereum-exercise/README.md

 ## Wallet Lookup

 Allows the user to connect a wallet.
-Once connected, uses the first address to lookup ENS data and display the following:
+Once connected, uses the first address to lookup and display ENS data.
+Then allows the user to verify themselves by signing a message.

-- The ENS domain
-  - If not found, "Unknown" is displayed
-- The ENS avatar
-  - If one does not exist, a [jazzicon](https://github.com/mirshko/jazzicon-ts) is displayed (this wasn't directly mentioned in the design, but seemed appropriate?)
-- The ETH balance
-  - If not found, "Unknown balance" is displayed

 ### Technical Details

-The ConnectWallet component uses a combination of React hooks from [Wagmi](https://wagmi-xyz.vercel.app/react/api/hooks), and UI components from [shadcn](https://ui.shadcn.com/docs).
-Once connected, the EnsData shared component is displayed, similar to the ENS Lookup page described above.
-This is limited to only injected wallets at this time (so MetaMask is available).
+The ConnectWallet component uses a similar combination of React hooks from Wagmi and UI components, along with a backend API.
+Once the wallet is connected, the EnsData UI component is displayed, similar to the ENS Lookup page.
+This flow is limited to only injected wallet types at this time (so MetaMask is available).

+The verify user flow is an additional step the user must take (see more details in the notes below as to why).
+The UI prompts the user to sign a message, which is then sent to the backend `verify` API to process, and if successful, displays to the user they are verified.

 ### Concerns / Limitations

 - Only the first wallet address is used
-- As mentioned in the overall notes section below, the API call did not seem necessary to provide the ENS details since we're connecting a wallet?
+- The API call did not seem necessary to provide the ENS details since we're connecting a wallet?
+I discussed this in more detail in the Overall Notes section below.
-- This page has the same ENS details limitation as the ENS Lookup page

 ### Given more time...

 With more time, I would recommend:

-- Address the same points mentioned above for ENS Lookup page
+- Addressing the same points mentioned above for the ENS Lookup page
-- Resolve the API use case and user flow to determine how best to fit in
+- Resolving the API use case and user flow to determine how to best fit it in
 - Include additional wallet types
 - Add loading states when performing operations (while signing and verifying)
-- Add tests for user flow
+- Add Playwright tests for the UI flow
 - Improve error handling

 ## Overall Notes